DnDBeyond/front-end-developer-challenge/README.md

 # Front-End Developer Challenge
 In this repo you will find a mock-up and all the necessary assets (in a separate folder).
-The design is of a tool for a fictitious game called “TitanStar Legends,” and will not be repurposed or otherwise utilized by D&D Beyond – it is only a coding challenge.
+The design is of a tool for a fictitious game called “TitanStar Legends”, and will not be repurposed or otherwise utilized by D&D Beyond – it is only a coding challenge.

 Below are specific requirements we have which cannot be adequately expressed through the mock-up.
 This is not a timed assignment, but it should probably take a couple of hours.
 We ask that you have your assessment completed and returned within 7 days of receiving it.
 Good luck!